 We recommend you book and pay for additional baggage, bikes, surfboards or any other extra’s before arriving at check-in, especially during December, January and all holiday weekends as space is limited.
 This saves you time in the check-in queue as our team can have your booking finalised and tickets ready for collection.

 Travelling with a bike

-For Waiheke Island, you can travel with your bike and we don’t charge extra for the bike.
-There is a small charge for your bike when travelling to Great Barrier Island.
+There is a small charge for your bike when travelling to Waiheke Island and Great Barrier Island.

 If you are taking a bike we recommend it is equipped with lights, especially if you intend to ride early in the morning or after dusk as the roads are narrow and winding with many blind corners.

 We recommend booking early and advising the team that you have a bike on arrival to ensure we have space to store it (note this can change right up until the departure time).
 Larger groups with bikes will need to book a car space as well to accommodate the bikes.

 See here for further terms and conditions around travelling with bikes with SeaLink.

 Pack your surfboard as you would when you travel on an airline.
 When travelling to Waiheke Island, ask the crew when you board, where to store these items.
 When travelling to Great Barrier Island, there is a charge for a surfboard.
 All care is taken when loading items into the baggage truck or bins, but items can move during sailings so it’s best to have your board protected.

 If you’re travelling with a vehicle and the kayak is either in or on the vehicle and it overhangs, there is an additional charge.
 You will need to book a space for the total length of your car and kayak.